-The Museum Library and Archive is launching a number projects over the coming months to promote our collections to researchers and give the public better access to the treasures it holds.
+We are launching a number projects over the coming months to promote our collections to researchers and give the public better access to the treasures in the Archives and Library.

 William Smith Online: the industrial revolution, geological maps and the history of the Earth